Ghana National Science and Maths Quiz: History

 The idea for the production of a quiz programme aimed at encouraging the study of the sciences and mathematics was not mooted at a national science fair or conference.
 It happened on the tennis court of the University of Ghana, Legon in 1993.
-Kwaku Mensa-Bonsu, then managing director of Primetime, was on the court to play a tennis game with his playmates, the late Professors Marian Ewurama Addy and Ebenezer Kweku Awotwe.
-Mensa-Bonsu was curious as to why birds could stand on a live electric wire without getting electrocuted, but human beings could not do same.
+Dr.Kwaku Mensa-Bonsu, then managing director of Primetime, was on the court to play a tennis game with his playmates, the late Professors Marian Ewurama Addy and Ebenezer Kweku Awotwe.
+Dr. Mensa-Bonsu was curious as to why birds could stand on a live electric wire without getting electrocuted, but human beings could not do same.
 From Awotwe's explanation, Mensa-Bonsu got the idea of putting together a quiz programme on science and mathematics.

 When the quiz started, it involved only 32 schools across the country, and these were divided into the Northern Sector and Southern Sector, with 16 schools per sector.
 Winners in both sectors were then brought to Accra for the national championship.
 Prempeh College won the maiden edition.

 In 1997, the geographical sector system was abandoned, and two northern sector schools (from the old format), Opoku Ware School and Prempeh College made it to the finals where Opoku Ware School won its first trophy.

-In 1998, the tournament became known as the National Science & Maths Quiz, when the quiz show lost its original sponsorship from Brillant Soap.
+In 1998, the tournament became known as the National Science & Maths Quiz, when the quiz show lost its original sponsorship from Brilliant Soap.
 Subsequently, in 2012, the Ghana Education Service, through the Conference of Heads of Assisted Secondary Schools (CHASS) took up the sponsorship of the programme.
 In terms of participation, beginning in 2000, the number of schools was increased to 40.
 The number of participating schools again, was increased in 2013 to 81, although 66 ultimately showed up for the competition.
-Thus, the participation format was changed to a three-team contest instead of the two-team contest which had characterized the competition since its inception in 1993.
+Thus, the participation format was changed to a three-team contest instead of the two-team contest that had characterized the competition since its inception in 1993.
 To give the programme a national character, the quiz has since 2014 involved 135 schools from all parts of Ghana.
 Since 2014, 108 schools are selected from regional and zonal competitions and qualifiers to join 27 seeded schools (quarter-finalists from the previous year's competition) at the National Championships.
-The NSMQ regions are Greater Accra, Central, Eastern and Ashanti Regions while the zones are Bono-Ahafo, Western, Volta-Oti and Northern Zones.
+The NSMQ regions are Greater Accra, Central, Eastern, and Ashanti Regions, while the zones are Bono-Ahafo, Western, Volta-Oti, and Northern Zones.